Can Hyperbaric Oxygen Treatment Help with Brain Injury? | Cognitive FX

 When she arrived, they did an fNCI (a kind of functional MRI that looks at blood flow as it correlates to brain activity).
 Her scores initially showed that her brain was not working correctly (1.48 fell into the red zone, as seen below).
 Many of her brain regions were working extremely hard to compensate for the injury she experienced.

 The purpose of the scan was twofold.
 First, the Cognitive FX team would use the scans to determine which combinations of physical and cognitive therapy to use during Quirien’s treatment.
-Second, the scan was repeated at the end of the week to validate treatment success.
+Second, the scan was repeated at the end of treatment to validate treatment success.
 As hoped, Quirien’s brain looked significantly healthier, with nearly every brain region working within normal limits.

 During treatment, Quirien worked hard to do whatever was required of her.